CodeWithParthiv/Job-Market-Data-Analysis/README.md

 In the project repository, you will find the following files:

-- Project Preview.mp4: A video preview showcasing the project highlights.

 - Dashboard.pbix: The Power BI file containing the analysis dashboard.

 - Project Docs.pdf: Comprehensive project documentation.